Entrepreneur, Healthy Skin Advocate, Women’s Rights Defender, Survivor

 While in college and then law school in Tehran, she was arrested several times for staging and participating in protests.
 Upon the urging of her family who were keenly aware of the mounting surveillance she was under, she immigrated to the United States early in 2001.

-Speaking almost no English, with little money or connections, and equipped only with a 6-month visa, she began pursuing a better life.
-With her first achievement—being granted asylum—accomplished, she wasted no time learning English and educating herself to find a successful footing in the financial industry.
+Speaking almost no English, with little money or connections, she began pursuing a better life.
+She wasted no time learning English and educating herself to find a successful footing in the financial industry.

 As her fortunes began to change in her new home, she never forgot where she came from and the people she had to leave behind.
 An unlikely event reconnected her to an important part of her past and opened the door to her future.